niuers/Distributed-System-Design-Review/Caching.md

 1. Redis can do several hundreds of thousands of read operations per second when being hosted on a standard server.
 2. Also writes, especially increments, are very, very fast.
 3. Redis has extra database-features like **persistence** and the built-in data structures like lists and sets.
 So you can use it as a Database.

+### Amazon ElastiCache
+1. It is a web service that makes it easy to set up, manage, and scale a distributed in-memory data store or cache environment in the cloud
+2. Amazon ElastiCache works with both the Redis and Memcached engines
+3.